Heinrich Ratjen

-Heinrich Ratjen (20 November 1918 – 22 April 2008), born Dora Ratjen, was a German athlete who competed for Germany in the women's high jump at the 1936 Summer Olympics at Berlin, finishing fourth, but was later determined to be male and/or intersex.
+Heinrich Ratjen (born Dora Ratjen; 20 November 1918 – 22 April 2008), was a German athlete who competed for Germany in the women's high jump at the 1936 Summer Olympics at Berlin, finishing fourth, but was later determined to be male and/or intersex.
 In some news reports, he was erroneously referred to as Hermann Ratjen and Horst Ratjen.

 Early life, family and education

 Ratjen was born in Erichshof, near Bremen, into a family described as "simple folk".
 Ratjen's father, Heinrich Ratjen, stated in 1938: "When the child was born the midwife called over to me, 'Heini, it's a boy!'
 But five minutes later she said to me, 'It is a girl, after all.
 Nine months later, when the child, who had been christened Dora, was ill, a doctor examined the child's genitalia and, according to Heinrich, said, "Let it be.
 You can't do anything about it anyway."
 Dora stated, also in 1938: "My parents brought me up as a girl [and] I therefore wore girl's clothes all my childhood.
 But from the age of 10 or 11 I started to realize I wasn't female, but male.
 However I never asked my parents why I had to wear women's clothes even though I was male."